 by: Michael Clifford | February 7th, 2013

-To be sure, advanced statistics in the NHL are still in their infancy.
+To be sure, advanced NHL hockey statistics are still in their infancy.

-This is not like baseball where we have a Bill James that pioneered everything.
-In fact, it’s been just a little over 30 years since hockey coaches have been using videotape to study opponents.
+This is not like baseball, where we have a Bill James who pioneered everything.
+It’s been just a little over 30 years since hockey coaches have been using videotape to study opponents.
 The most commonly used advanced stat, ‘Corsi’ and all its variations, are a product of this millennium.
 Now you can understand why I say that this is still a relatively new concept.

 - You can’t really just ask “how efficient is Player X on the power-play?”
 The answer is dependent on the players around him, the system of their PP setup, the aggressiveness/passiveness of the penalty kill and so on.
 Obviously, Chris Kunitz (F-PIT) is going to be more proficient on the PP, because of the talent around him; Derick Brassard (F-CBJ) less so.
 This is despite the fact that there is a negligible amount of talent difference between them.

-- The value of a player is almost completely dependent on the players that surround him.
+- A player is value almost completely depends on the players surrounding him.
 In talking to Tom Fitzgerald (one of the guys who runs this site), I explained to him that point in this manner: Think of Pascal Dupuis (F-PIT).
-For the bulk of his career, he’s been no better than a second or third line players.
+For the bulk of his career, he’s been no better than second or third line players.
 All of a sudden, since joining Pittsburgh, he’s a first line player because he gets to play with Sidney Crosby.
 On just about any other team, he is a third liner and of no fantasy relevance (for the most part).
 Instead, he is a must-have bench player.

 - The applications in fantasy (and I’ll get into this in a bit more detail) is still a bit precarious.
-There are some indicators of who will regress and who won’t, but the usefulness is still a bit vague.
+Some indicators indicate who will regress and who won’t, but the usefulness is still a bit vague.
 Again, I’ll explain why later.